Improving energy efficiency at home is crucial to saving money and reducing your carbon footprint.

 While the dryer can air your linen and clothes – it uses energy.
 Use the wind and sun to air and dry your washing on a nice day.
 Our grandparents used an outdoor clothesline, and drying the washing outdoors was free.
 It can be for you too, use a portable clothesline on nice days and finish the drying process with the clothes dryer – it will take less time and therefore costs less.

 Insulate your walls and ceilings

-In hotter months, insulation is important, too, and you can go beyond wall and roof insulation by using plants like creepers or trees to help shade your house from the outside.
-Insulation keeps your home cool in summer, and warm in winter, and you’ll end up using your air conditioner or heater far more sparingly.
+In hotter months, insulation is essential, too, and you can go beyond wall and roof insulation by using plants like creepers or trees to help shade your house from the outside.
+Insulation keeps your home cool in summer and warm in winter, and you’ll use your air conditioner or heater far more sparingly.

-Making use of the right kind of appliances in your home is an easy way to take a big step towards energy conservation and efficiency.
-You can buy all kinds of eco-friendly, energy efficient appliances like kettles, refrigerators, dishwashers, and washing machines.
+Using the right appliances in your home is an easy way to take a big step towards energy conservation and efficiency.
+You can buy eco-friendly, energy-efficient kettles, refrigerators, dishwashers, microwaves, washing machines and clothes dryers.